edemocracy/ekklesia/docs/development/dev_nixos.md

    direnv allow
    # direnv runs nix build now
    ```

+   You can run `direnv allow` again to activate changes to the .envrc file
+   or get an up-to-date shell when direnv couldn't run automatically.

 3. Compile translations and CSS (look at dodo.py to see what this does):